fahimfss/RL/ProjectNavigationMain/README.md

 be run using a python 3 interpreter.
 Two things to note while running the project for training:
 - The **navigation_sovler.py** assumes that the Unity ML-Agents Banana Collector environment is in the same directory as itself.
 The location of the
 Banana Collector environment directory can be updated in line no 20 of the **navigation_sovler.py** file.
-The Banana Collector environment is not included in this github project.
+The Banana Collector environment folder is not included in this github project.
 - The RUN_NAME (line 17 of **navigation_sovler.py**) corresponds to a specific run, and creates a tensordboard graph and checkpoint file with the given value.
 Different runs should have different RUN_NAME values.